hermanlui99/dxp-open-edition-kubernetes-examples/readme.md

 * Custom NPM Modules are not persist.
 * `secrets` are used to secure sensitive credentials.
 * DXP Open Edition is available on port `8080` via the Public IP of the LoadBalancer.

+### Example 5: Using MSSQL/Azure SQL

+See `samples/sample-5/deployment.yml`

+A DXP Open Edition deployment with multiple pods, all using the same database frontend with a Load Balancer.
+Example shows how to configure environment variables.

+**Example Characteristics**
+* 3x DXP Open Edition instances in one ReplicaSet.
+* Database used is MSSQL/Azure SQL, and peristing.
+* Custom NPM Modules are not persisted.
+* No `secrets` are used in this.
+* DXP Open Edition is available on port `8080` via the Public IP of the LoadBalancer.